neurodesk/neurodesk.github.io/content/en/developers/NeuroDesk Copilot/github-copilot.md

 ###  Step 3: Code completion

+1. Click on the Python [conda env:base] to open a new python file
-1. Begin typing your code within a cell in NeuroDesk.
+2. Begin typing your code within a cell in NeuroDesk.
 As you type, Copilot provides inline suggestions.
 You can accept suggestions by pressing **Tab** key.
-2. If the suggestion isn’t relevant, continue typing or press **Escape** to dismiss it.
+3. If the suggestion isn’t relevant, continue typing or press **Escape** to dismiss it.

 ![Code completion](/static/developers/LLM_support/completion.png)